 Construction Assistance Awards Announced

-A total of 16 districts are ready to begin or continue work on 21 new school buildings and school modernization projects.
+A total of 28 districts are ready to begin or continue work on 39 new school buildings or school modernization projects.

-Approval for funding was determined by a number of factors, including specific school district criteria regarding enrollments, assessed property values, and existing inventory.
+Many factors determined whether a project received funding, including specific school district criteria regarding enrollments, assessed property values, and existing inventory.
 Details of the application process can be found in the School Facilities Manual.

-The state’s school construction assistance program also includes approximately $767,000, which will fund public art allocations for new facilities.
+The state’s school construction assistance program also includes approximately $1.1 million, which will fund public art allocations for new facilities.

 The Office of Superintendent of Public Instruction (OSPI) is the primary agency charged with overseeing K–12 education in Washington state.
 Led by State School Superintendent Randy Dorn, OSPI works with the state’s 295 school districts and nine educational service districts to administer basic education programs and implement education reform on behalf of more than one million public school students.

 OSPI provides equal access to all programs and services without discrimination based on sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation, gender expression or identity, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability.
 Questions and complaints of alleged discrimination should be directed to the Equity and Civil Rights Director at (360) 725-6162 or P.O.
 Box 47200, Olympia, WA 98504-7200.